- Bullying facts

 - What are the different types of bullying?

 - How common is bullying?
+How common is hazing?

 - What makes a bully?
 Why do kids bully?
 Why do adults bully?

 - What are causes and risk factors of bullying?

 - What are symptoms and signs of children and adults who are bullied?

 - What are the effects of bullying?
 What are the effects of hazing?